dendibakh/dendibakh.github.io/_drafts/PT/post.md

 Overhead for compute-bound application might come from lots of branches -> more data to log.
 Overhead for memory-bound application might come from the fact that PT pushes a lot of data to DRAM.

 It is great for analyzing cold paths.

+The only things that is missing is printf style debugging.
+This is probably the only significant reason why you would want to instrument your code manually.

 Put the link for library for collecting traces.
 Will be useful in Windows context.